azigler/.github/CONTRIBUTING.md

 # Contributing Guide

-> Become a contributor! ❤️
+> Become a contributor ❤️

 Please use the provided issue templates to discuss any bugs or features.